 My father was a painter.
 We emigrated to Canada when I was a small child.
 The picture books I loved were my father’s art books.
 We went to museums and I listened to my father, my mother and his friends talk about art and music.

 I loved watching him paint.
 My mother said as a young child I could tell who the artist was based on the color and style.
 Even then, I loved color.
 I was so determined to become an artist that when I was 9, I applied to an art school through the tv guide.
 The application required a drawing of Bambi.
 They accepted me until they found out I was 9.
 Then my father decided to take me under his wing.
-My first assignments were copying Asian artwork.
+My first assignment was copying Asian artwork.

 When have you been most satisfied in your life?

 I thought raising my children would be my ultimate goal.
-Growing up in the 70’s and becoming an adult in the 80’s I had a somewhat traditional view.
-I thought marriage and children was the role of a woman with a nice house, dog, and picket fence.
+Growing up in the ’70s and becoming an adult in the 80’s I had a somewhat traditional view.
+I thought marriage and children were the role of a woman with a nice house, dog, and picket fence.
 Unfortunately, I was not happy just being a wife and mother.
 I felt stunted and restless.
 It wasn’t until I acknowledged that this biological side of me would never fulfill me entirely that I became more satisfied.

 Nor can the onus be put on any one person to make you “happy”.
 While raising my children I continued to paint, be creative and develop my skills.
 I did realize that I could not have it all, I had to put art on the back burner (art is an all-consuming profession – a selfish pursuit) When I was fifty, I saw the opportunity to restart the career.
 Painting makes me happy.